Memphis vs. Hawaii Hawaii Bowl NCAA Football Odds, Plays and Insights | December 24, 2021

 Hawaii Stats and Trends

-- When Hawaii puts up more than 29.3 points, it is 3-2 against the spread and 5-1 overall.

-- The Rainbow Warriors rack up 405 yards per game, only 13 fewer than the 418 the Tigers give up.
+- The Rainbow Warriors collect 405 yards per game, only 13 fewer than the 418 the Tigers allow.

 - When Hawaii piles up over 418 yards, the team is 3-2 against the spread and 5-1 overall.